zarf-dev/proposals/0050-sbom-retrieval-format-publication/README.md

 **Mitigation:** Resolve the image digest first and require a matching subject for every accepted source.
 Reject an explicit source that does not match; do not use filename, repository, or tag similarity as evidence.

-#### Conflicting inventories or identities
+#### Conflicting inventories

-**Risk:** Combining SBOMs or application identities can create facts not asserted by either producer.
+**Risk:** Accepting more than one supplier inventory could create facts not asserted by either producer.

-**Mitigation:** Select one inventory source.
-Do not perform generic inventory merges.
-Deduplicate identical declared identities and fail on conflicting explicit application CPEs.
+**Mitigation:** Accept one explicit supplier SBOM or generate one with Syft.
+Do not discover, select among, or merge supplier inventories.

 #### Input and output fidelity